arashazimi0032/Core/README.md

 I tryed to use CleanBase Prefix for all Base types in CleanTemplate Package so you can easily find them.

-#### Dependency Injection And Service Configurations/ Registerations
+#### Dependency Injection And Service Configurations / Registerations

 CleanTemplate Package has two Extension Method for configuring and registering all the types that are introduced in the rest of this tutorial.